OpenOrienteering/mapper/android-app.md

 #### ![ ](../mapper-images/gps-temporary-clear.png) Clear temporary markers

-This removes the temporay traces and position markers.
+This removes the temporary traces and position markers.
 (They will also be discarded when closing the map file.)

 #### ![ ](../mapper-images/pencil.png) Paint on template